 Have a tally system for larger rewards - If there's a big reward your kid wants, like a visit to a theme park, you can tally up their progress to help them see how their rewards are adding up.

 Consider extra rewards for unexpected good behaviours.
 At this age, kids are learning to become adults.
 If they've done an extra chore, helped a neighbour, or shown extra kindness, you might want to consider an extra reward, as this encourages them to take initiative in helping people around them.

 Don’t underestimate the power of praise and recognition with your teens, they may be older, but they still thrive on knowing you see what they are up to.

 Common mistakes to try and avoid with a reward system

-A reward system is a great way to motivate kids, but there are some issues to avoid:
+Rewards are great way to motivate kids, but there are some issues to avoid:

-- Keep rewards appropriate - A reward that's too big can look like getting something for nothing.
+Keep rewards appropriate.
+A reward that's too big can look like getting something for nothing.
 Giving appropriate rewards can help reinforce the importance of hard work.

-- Don't expect perfection on the first try - It's going to take your kids a while to pick up some of their behaviours or figure out how to do chores properly.
+Don't expect perfection on the first try.
+It's going to take your kids a while to pick up some of their behaviours or figure out how to do chores properly.
 If your kid struggles the first time but is still trying hard, it's still important to reward them.
 You want to encourage them to act in the right way — getting it perfect will take a bit more time.

 Set rewards with GoHenry

 This is a great way to keep track of tasks, and it can help your older children feel motivated to complete their chores.
-Once you confirm their task is complete, any additional pocket money you've decided to give them gets sent to their kids' debit card, making it easy to reward your kids.
+Once you confirm their task is complete, any additional pocket money you've decided to give them gets sent to their GoHenry kids debit card or teen debit card, making rewards easy.